 What is the Full form of CAT?

 The full form of CAT is the Common Admission Test.
-CAT is a computer-based examination of admission to a graduate management programme.
+CAT is a computer-based examination conducted by IIM to shortlist candidates for the postgraduate programme.
 The test includes three sections.

 - VARC (Verbal Ability and Reading Comprehension)